What is a Physician Liaison? Benefits of Hiring One

 Benefits of Hiring a Physician Liaison

 Hiring a liaison has many benefits, especially for new organizations looking to build a strong referral system.
 Referral networks are one of the best ways for doctors to get new patients because patients trust the referral of their doctor.
-Physician liaisons benefit practices by reducing referral leaks, maintaining network relations and providing physicians with a competitive advantage.
+Physician liaisons benefit practices by reducing referral leaks, maintaining network relations, and providing physicians with a competitive advantage.

 Fix Referral Leaks